Skip to content

 Xerox

-Innovation is a crucial component of a company’s growth and success in today’s fast-paced business world.
 A prime example of the importance of innovation management is Xerox Corporation, which was once a leading American corporation in the photocopy industry.
-Despite its early success, the inability to innovate led to Xerox’s failure.

-A deep dive into the “Xerox failure” story:
+A deep dive into the Xerox failure story

-1. Xerox’s narrow and impulsive decisions:
+1. Xerox’s narrow and impulsive decisions

-The product failed miserably in the market as IBM provided their PC for business for $1,600.
-Furthermore, Xerox eventually decided to venture into insurance and financial services, which were completely separate from its core company.
+Furthermore, Xerox eventually decided to venture into insurance and financial services, which were completely separate from its core business values.

 The business also took on the burdens of working with E-Z Pass, automated traffic tickets, and even Medicaid.